OriolGraCar/InteractMaker/README.md

 	- A Phosphate dehydratase (2f1d.pdb) in test/phosphate/
 	- A Proteasome (1pma.pdb) in test/protasoma/
 	- A Nucleosoma (3kuy.pdb) in test/nucl/
-	- An ATP-syntasa (5arh.pdb) in test/ATP/
+	- An ATP-synthase (5arh.pdb) in test/ATP/
 	- a Ribosome (PNASA6.pdb) in test/ribosoma/
 	- An Hemoglobin (1a3n.pdb) in test/hemoglobin/
 	- A Mosaic Virus capsid (3j7l.pdb) in test/mosaic_virus/